This site has limited support for your browser. We recommend switching to Chrome, Safari, or Firefox.

 Following a thorough investigation by your vet, a treatment plan will be developed based on the specific case.
 As with many conditions the most pressing treatment is rest.
 Allowing your horse to rest will help to alleviate any swelling and provide the stifle joint with an opportunity to heal.
 With a majority of stifle injuries box rest of between 2-3 months will be recommended.

-Providing the horse with anti inflammatory medication is sometimes possible, but if not many now look at advanced magnetic technology to aid a reduction in inflammation, naturally.
-EQU StreamZ magnetic horse bands and are well respected in the industry, supported by having the highest rating of any magnetic horse bands on the market.
+Providing the horse with NSAIDS (anti inflammatory medication) is sometimes possible, but if not many now look at advanced magnetic technology to aid a reduction in inflammation, naturally.
+EQU StreamZ magnetic horse bands and are well respected in the industry, supported by having the highest rating of any magnetic horse bands on the market and can be used on horses with stifle injuries.

-If the horse remains lame after several weeks of rest and recuperation then further investigation will be required.
+If the horse remains lame after several weeks of rest and recuperation then further investigation should be taken.
 If a lesion is present and shown in an x-ray surgery may also be considered, particularly if the horse has damage to their collateral ligament or cruciate ligaments.

 In some cases stifle injections can be administered.
 Although commonly used, injections can carry with them risks so it is vital these are discussed with the vet.
 Injections in the joint can last for several weeks but in some cases can be effective for 6-12 months and can cost anything from £50 - £100.